gup4win/wingup/readme.txt

 What do you need to use it?
 ---------------------------

-A url to provide the update information to your GUP and an another url location to store your update package, that's it!
+A url to provide the update information to your WinGup and an another url location to store your update package, that's it!